AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Related Work

 \textbf{Fine-grained, Latency-Aware DVFS Management.} Besides C-states, the other major power-management feature of modern processors is dynamic voltage and frequency scaling (DVFS).
 Previous work proposes fine-grained DVFS control to save power, while avoiding excessive latency degradation.
-Rubik~\cite{kasture2015rubik} scales core frequency at sub-ms scale based on a statistical performance model to save power, while still meeting target tail latency requirements.
-Swan~\cite{zhou2020swan} extends this idea to computational sprinting (e.g., Intel Turbo Boost): requests are initially served on a core operating at low frequency and, depending on the load, Swan scales the frequency up (including sprinting levels) to catch up and meet latency requirements.
-NMAP~\cite{kang2021nmap}, focuses on the network stack and leverages transitions between polling and interrupt mode as a signal to drive DVFS management.
-The new \CAgile state of \tech facilitates the effective use of idle states and makes a simple race-to-halt approach more attractive compared to complex DVFS management techniques.
+Rubik~\cite{kasture2015rubik} scales core frequency at \jk{sub-millisecond} scale based on a statistical performance model to save power, while \jk{meeting a} target tail latency.
+Swan~\cite{zhou2020swan} extends this idea to computational sprinting\hjj{~\cite{raghavan2012computational,raghavan2013computational,raghavan2013utilizing,raghavan2013designing}} \hj{(e.g., Intel Turbo Boost \cite{rotem2013power,rotem2012power,rotem2011power})}: requests are initially served on a core operating at low frequency and, depending on the load, Swan scales \jk{up} the frequency (including sprinting levels) to catch up and meet latency requirements.
+NMAP~\cite{kang2021nmap} focuses on the network stack and leverages transitions between polling and interrupt \jk{modes} as a signal to drive DVFS management.
+The new \CAgile state of \tech facilitates the effective use of idle states and \jk{could make} a simple race-to-halt approach \hjj{\cite{kim2015racing,albers2014race,awan2011enhanced,efraim2012energy,intel_skylake_2017,haj2018power}} more attractive than complex DVFS management techniques.